lsst/ap_verify/doc/lsst.ap.verify/running.rst

+.. py:currentmodule:: lsst.ap.verify

 .. _ap-verify-running:

 #######################################
-Running ap_verify From the Command Line
+Running ap_verify from the command line
 #######################################

 ``ap_verify`` is a Python script designed to be run on both developer machines and verification servers.